dipy/dipy/doc/interfaces/bundlewarp_registration_flow.rst

 Here, we fully deform/warp moving bundle to make it completely aligned with the static bundle.
 Here, we use lower value of alpha=0.01.
-NOTE: Be caustious with setting lower value of alpha as it can completley change the original anatomical shape of the moving bundle.
+NOTE: Be caustious with setting lower value of alpha as it can completely change the original anatomical shape of the moving bundle.

 Run the following workflow::